 Are court case spells guaranteed to work?

 No. No spiritual or magical practice comes with guarantees.
-Court case spells are best understood as complementary tools that may help you focus, reduce anxiety, and stay mentally organized during a case.
-The actual resolution of a court case depends on the facts, applicable laws, and the quality of legal representation.
+Court case spells are complementary tools that may help you focus, reduce anxiety, and stay organized.
+The actual resolution of a court case depends on facts, applicable laws, and the quality of legal representation.

 Is it ethical to use spells to influence a legal outcome?